CloudyUnity/High5ive/README.md

 - Use sameline curly brackets.
 - Keep stuff indented properly!
 Use Ctrl-T to do it automatically.
-- "var" is BANNED except for during for loops.
+- "var" is BANNED except for during foreach loops.
-- Keep all scene initialisation inside of ApplicationClass if possible.
-- The game should be framerate independant.
-Use the static variable s_deltaTime like this:
-    WRONG:   player.position.x += speed;
-    CORRECT: player.position.x += speed * s_deltaTime;

 ## How to commit your changes to github using Git Bash